-- 4.1 The Council's Asset Objectives were approved by the Policy and Resources Committee on 11 October 2011: - To ensure that our assets are fit for purpose in terms of condition, sufficiency, suitability, and accessibility. - To ensure that our asset use demonstrates Best Value in terms of running costs and environmental impacts. - To ensure that our Asset Management processes reflect good practice. - To ensure that our assets reflect the policies and priorities of the Council. - 4.2 The Council adopted the following standards for the asset classes within the Capital Plan on 11 February 2014:
+- 4.1 The Council's Asset Objectives were approved by the Policy and Resources Committee on 11 October 2011: - To ensure that our assets are fit for purpose in terms of condition, sufficiency, suitability, and accessibility. - To ensure that our asset use demonstrates Best Value in terms of running costs and environmental impacts. - To ensure that our Asset Management processes reflect good practice. - To ensure that our assets reflect the policies and priorities of the Council.

-Asset Type Recommended Standard Schools B condition B suitability Offices, Depots etc Of a standard that supports the efficient delivery of services Leisure Centres and Community Centres B condition B suitability
+4.2 The Council adopted the following standards for the asset classes within the Capital Plan on 11 February 2014, which were reviewed during 2021 by the Asset Management Working Group to ensure that they remain relevant:

-Asset Type Recommended Standard Children's Play Areas To meet safety standards Town Halls B condition B suitability Day Centres and Resource Centres B condition B suitability ICT Schools 5 Year Replacement Offices etc 7 Year Replacement Plant and Vehicles Replacement based on cost effectiveness - assessment of replace or repair Industrial Estates B condition B suitability Waste Management Of a standard that supports the efficient delivery of services Roads Bridges At end of 10 year period aim to be at the midpoint of the table for road Street Lighting conditions in Scotland.
-Harbours B condition B suitability
+Asset Type Recommended Standard Learning Estate B condition B suitability Offices, Depots etc Of a standard that supports the efficient delivery of services Leisure Centres and Community Centres B condition B suitability Children's Play Areas To meet safety standards Day Centres and Resource Centres B condition B suitability ICT Schools 5 Year Replacement Offices etc 7 Year Replacement Plant and Vehicles Replacement based on cost effectiveness - assessment of replace or repair Industrial Estates B condition B suitability Waste Management Of a standard that supports the efficient delivery of services Roads Bridges Aim to be at the midpoint of the table for road conditions in Scotland.
+Street Lighting Harbours B condition B suitability